EichlerLab/pav/CONFIG.md

 ### Small inversions

-Small inversions typically do not cause the aligner to break the contig into multiple records.
+Small inversions typically do not cause the aligner to break the query sequence into multiple records.
 Instead, it aligns through the inversion leaving signatures of variation behind, but no inversion call.
 PAV recognizes these signatures, such as SV insertions and deletions in close proximity with the same size and resolves the inversion event.
 When an inversion is found, the false variants from those signatures are replaced with the inversion call.

 Parameters controlling inversion detection for small inversions:

-  plots for k-mer states (for breakpoint and structure resolution).
-This parameter is specifically for resolving inversions within aligned contigs (i.e. did not break contig into multiple alignment records).
 * inv_min_expand [1; int]: When searching for inversions, expand the search window at least this many times before giving up on a region.
 May be used to increase sensitivity for some inversions, but increasing this parameter penalizes performance heavily trying to resolve complex loci where there are no inversions.